Cotya/magento-composer-installer/Milestone/2/index.md

 ### Solution 2

-Like Solution 1, but we create a compatibility Layer afterwards to support magento1, too.
+Like Solution 1, but we create a compatibility layer afterwards to support magento1, too.

 voting: